Read our blogs on separation agreements:

 To speak with one of our Charlotte attorneys regarding drafting, reviewing, or enforcing your separation agreements call us today at 704-412-1442.

 A separation agreement may address and resolve all divorce related matters, or just the few that you and your former spouse are currently seeing eye to eye on.
-There is no best time to create a separation agreement.
-However, if you and your spouse have an amicable separation and are currently communicating well about your divorce related matters, now may be the best time to consider memorializing your agreement in writing before things potentially become sour down the road.
-People often, and understandably, fall into the trap of assuming things will continue to be amicable with an ex and don't think it necessary to put things into writing until things go bad, at which point negotiations may be much more heated and therefore much more costly.
+There is no best time to create a separation agreement (although NC law and case law requires that the agreement be executed either after separating or immediately before separating).
+If you and your spouse are separated, have an amicable separation, and are currently communicating well about your divorce related matters, now may be the best time to consider memorializing your agreement in writing before things potentially become sour down the road.
+People often understandably fall into the trap of assuming things will continue to be amicable with an ex and don't think it necessary to put things into writing until things go bad, at which point negotiations may be much more heated and therefore much more costly.